fpalmese/feature-sniffer/README.md

 # Installation:
--After installing OpenWrt in your Access Point, install the packages in requirements.txt with:
+- After installing OpenWrt in your Access Point, install the packages in requirements.txt with:

 ```bash
 opkg update && opkg install requirements.txt